vedant-kakde/AUTOMATED-LVM-PARTITIONING-MENU/README.md

 # LVM-AUTOMATED-MENU

-🔰 Automating LVM Partition using Python-Script.
+🔰 Automated LVM Partition using Python-Script.

 - 📫 How to reach me: You can connect with me on LinkedIn @vedant-kakde.